 Q: How can I participate in a seminar?

 A: You can submit an abstract to present at one of our seminars.
 Abstracts for seminar presentations are welcome from experts and actors in different disciplines.
 The abstract must pertain to the thematic scope and must relate to a specific seminar topic.
 The topics are determined by the Scientific Programme Committee.
-For more information please visit the seminars page.
+For more information please visit the engage section.

 Q: When do I send in my abstract?

 A: Abstract submission starts in November and closes in January.
-For more information please visit the seminars page.
+For more information please visit the engage section.

 Q: How do I send in my abstract?